-- 1) Select one or more category of interest.
-Categories containing worksheets (data) are marked blue. - 2) Click the Export button and supply the destination XML file when asked.
+- 1) Select one or more IPCC categories of interest.
+Data of all the worksheets within selected IPCC categories will be exported. - 2) Click the Export button and supply the destination XML file when prompted.

 3.2.7.2 Export CO2 Equivalents